 With conditions like lupus or diabetes, the equation is a lot more complicated.
 Though your mom's (or dad's) genes may put you at risk for these diseases, you may also need to be exposed to certain factors in your environment to actually develop the condition.

 Shuffling the Genetic Deck

 The process of inheriting genes is fairly equitable, but scientists are learning that with a small subset of genes, which parent you inherit them from can make a difference in how that gene affects you.
 The process is called "imprinting," and it may have an impact on the genetic mistakes, or mutations, that produce diseases.

 "If you have a mutation in an imprinted gene ... how that mutation will impact you depends entirely on which parent you got it from," explains Christopher Gregg, PhD, assistant professor of neurobiology and anatomy and adjunct assistant professor of human genetics at the University of Utah.

 For example, one particular genetic glitch can increase your risk for type 2 diabetes, but only if you inherit it from your mother.
 Get the same gene variation from your father and you'll actually be protected against the disease.

-When it comes to genes, know that your mother had no control over the traits that she passed to you.
-What she did have more control over was how well she nourished you while you were in her belly and during those first critical years of life.
+When it comes to genes, know that your mother had no control over the traits that they passed to you.
+What they did have more control over was how well they nourished you while you were in their belly and during those first critical years of life.